-March 8th marks International Women’s Day with the theme ‘Connecting Girls, Inspiring Futures’.
-I would like to take the opportunity here to celebrate my own favourite feminist, Simone de Beauvoir (1908-1986).
+March 8th marks International Women’s Day.
+I would like to take the opportunity here to celebrate one of my own favourite feminists, Simone de Beauvoir (1908-1986).
 I will look back to the past to see if what she had to say about gender still holds today, and what her theories might mean for the kinds of futures that we want to inspire – for girls and for everyone.

 One is not born, but rather one becomes, a woman.

 Perhaps the most famous quote from de Beauvoir’s writing on gender, The Second Sex, is this one.
 Here she is arguing, from autobiographical experience and from the available evidence at the time, that the things associated with womenhood (such as being passive, concerned with appearance, childlike and in need of protection, and wanting to care for others) are imposed upon women by society rather than being innate characteristics they are born with.